 We are continuing our study of the current state of manufacturing jobs in the US.
 We recently released Part 1 of our study which focused on the availability of production jobs.
 This post looks at trends in jobs related to manufacturing quality.
+Here's a recap of the entire series:

 Currently the US Is seeing low unemployment rates, and manufacturing in the US has been growing for the last 5 years.
 What does this mean for quality departments?